Hawaiian - german

 The prohibition of the Hawaiian language

-After Hawaii's annexation to the U.S. in 1898, Hawaiian was officially removed from schools and government banned.
+After Hawaii's annexation to the U.S. in 1898, Hawaiian was officially bannedfrom schools by the government.
 The natives were forced to learn English and use it in daily life.
 The use of the Hawaiian language was even banned in the Kamehameha schools - these consisted of private schools that only children of Hawaiian descent were allowed to attend.
 In 1902, the last of these schools, of which there were once 150, was closed.
 All students had to attend schools where only English was spoken instead.

-Hawaiian was not completely banned, however - locals were still allowed to speak Hawaiian at home.
+Hawaiian was not completely banned - locals were still allowed to speak Hawaiian at home.
 Newspapers such as Ke Kumu Hawaii, Ka Nupepa Kuoka and Ka Lama Hawaii and many others also continued to print Hawaiian articles.

 The resurrection of the Hawaiian language

-In 1978, Hawaiian was named one of the official languages of the state of Hawaii recognized; the other official language is English.
+In 1978, Hawaiian was recognized as one of the official languages of the state of Hawaii ; the other official language is English.
 In 1984, public Hawaiian schools were established for the first time, where a child can learn Hawaiian from kindergarten age.
-Unofficially, a third language is also spoken, known as Pidgin Hawaiian or Hawaiian Creole English is called.
+Unofficially, a third language is also spoken, known as Pidgin Hawaiian or Hawaiian Creole English .

-Today, there are about 1000 native Hawaiian speakers and 8000 more people fluent in the language.
+Today, there are about 1000 native Hawaiian speakers and 8000 people who are fluent in the language.
 While this is worlds away from the estimated 400,000 - 800,000 people who were native Hawaiian speakers at the time of Captain Cook, it is a good start to reviving an endangered language.
-There are now some kindergartens (Nā Pūnana Leo), schools and universities that teach their students in Hawaiian.
-Hawaiian names, especially first names, can be found all over the world even outside the USA.
+There are some kindergartens (Nā Pūnana Leo), schools and universities that teach their students in Hawaiian nowadays.
+Hawaiian names, especially first names, can be found all over the world, even outside the USA.
 There are also an increasing number of language courses for adults, which are very popular.
-Between 2006 and 2008, a census of approximately 24,000 U.S. citizens reported speaking Hawaiian in everyday life, and the radio has a "Hawaiian Word of the Day".
+Between 2006 and 2008, a census of approximately 24,000 U.S. citizens reported speaking Hawaiian in everyday life and the radio has a "Hawaiian Word of the Day".

-If you'd like to learn more about Hawaiian or experience it on location, contact our team of experts at www.hawaiiurlaub.de or take a look at our diverse travel packages!
+If you'd like to learn more about Hawaiian or experience it in real life, contact our team of experts at www.hawaiiurlaub.de!

 Hawaiian at a glance - The grammar